 Update Python Package

 Popular python packages are updated regularly.
-We can update already installed package with the
+We can update the already installed package with the

 install --upgrade command of the pip.
 We will also provide the package named